gvwilson/sensibleadventures/maddy-roo/old.md

 She dodged left, then right,
 easily ducking its big, clumsy arms.
 The bot began rocking from side to side to shake her off.
-"Disassemble her!
+"Remove her!
 Disassemble her!"
-Patient shouted manically.
+Patient ordered.

 Lasercase scuttled forward,
 its tentacles snapping at her.